 International IPOs for International Investors

 Private companies often choose to go public in the country that offers the brightest prospects for a successful IPO.
-Sometimes, that means getting listed on a stock exchange in the company’s home country.
-Other times, however, it makes more sense to list in a foreign market.
+Sometimes, that means getting listed on a stock exchange in the company’s home country — but sometimes it makes more sense to list in a foreign market.

-So foreign companies can choose to launch their IPO on U.S. stock exchanges, such as the New York Stock Exchange (NYSE) or NASDAQ.
-Likewise, U.S.-based companies can list their stocks for public trading on a foreign exchange market.
+Likewise, foreign companies can choose to launch their IPO on U.S. stock exchanges, such as the New York Stock Exchange (NYSE) or Nasdaq.
 And in some cases, a company could choose to do both through a global IPO.

-Investing in IPOs international or domestic may appeal to certain investors who want more geographic diversity within their portfolio.
+Investing in IPOs, international or domestic, may appeal to certain investors who want more geographic diversity within their portfolio, and understand the risks of doing so.
 Knowing how these IPOs work and where to find them is the first step.

 What Are International IPOs?